Funeral practices and burial customs in the Philippines: Spanish influence

-In the beginning of the nineteenth century, the implementation of cemeteries apart from the central church would become widespread, mainly due to cholera epidemics and public health.
-The creation of cemeteries was another move from the traditional burial locations that the Filipinos were accustomed to, formerly being "burials beneath houses, within houses, or inside rock and cave shelters."
-This was the case for the indigenous Filipinos as they felt that the dead were still in some way part of the community, albeit their drastically changed participance and presence.
-This move by the Spanish government was in lieu of the sacred space to be offered to the dead, a solemn sanctity that must be respected in order for the deceased to pass on.
-Yet, up until the twenty-first century, many, if not all, of these religious practices have now become widespread and openly accepted in Philippine society.
+Traditional burial locations of indigenous Filipinos included beneath or within houses or inside rock and cave shelters.
+This allowed them to feel that the dead were still in some way part of the community.
+By the beginning of the nineteenth century, the creation of cemeteries apart from the central church would become widespread, mainly due to cholera epidemics and public health.

 American influence

 After the three-century rule of the Spaniards in the Philippines, came the American occupation.
 American culture and influence started to find a place in a Philippine context by using various mediums, specifically the use of free trade.
 In this trading for and with the American market, a co-dependence between America and the Philippines was established.
 Another medium of cultural assimilation from America was their implementation of their education system during the first decade of their occupation, all in which showing more prevalent effects in the political and cultural development of the Filipinos.
 With the then-new educational system, young Filipinos were taught different American cultural devices such as their songs, values and ideals, and their subsequent assimilation of many of their traditions.
 All these factors brought about by America allowed for a heterogeneous assimilation between the two distinct cultures that resulted in a unique outcome of specific American influence forming a distinct Filipino image.
 From here, this is a rich source to understand the nation in its present situation and its historical context.

 In relation to burial practices, the Philippine culture has borrowed heavily from the Americans.
 In the Philippine wake for example, also known as a lamay, it is tradition that the family and friends hold the body of the deceased in a casket for 5 to 7 days for viewing; this is patterned from the visitation practiced in American wakes, in which they host the deceased's body clothed and treated with various cosmetics in a funeral home for display and presentability.
 Both cultures adapting to a similar execution of ritual grief.
 Another turning point courtesy of the American influence is the practice of cremation.
 Drawing heavily from the Catholic faith, many Filipinos do not practice cremation as they believe that the body must remain intact in order to fulfill and prepare for the resurrection of the dead.
 Filipinos claimed that cremation must not be observed due to the Catholic church banning this practice, however as early as 1963 the ban was lifted and this point was emphasized in the 1983 revised Canon Law.
+Cremation remains mostly taboo from a domestic cultural standpoint.